 The Food Safety Authority of Ireland (FSAI) is responsible for the enforcement of all food legislation in Ireland, which is carried out through service contracts with official agencies.
-Roscommon County Council is responsible for official controls in low-throughput food businesses that produce products of animal origin within its functional area.
+Clare County Council is responsible for official controls in low-throughput food businesses that produce products of animal origin within its functional area.
 As part of its legal mandate, the FSAI is required to verify that the system of official controls is working effectively.

-This audit was carried out to assess the effectiveness and appropriateness of official controls conducted by Roscommon County Council in respect of Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs.
-A secondary objective was to verify selected food business operators' compliance with Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs.
+This audit was carried out to assess the effectiveness and appropriateness of official controls conducted by Clare County Council in respect of Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs.
+A secondary objective was to verify selected food business operators' compliance with the requirements of this Regulation.

 Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs sets legal microbiological criteria for a range of foods.
 These criteria are used to assess the acceptability of food or a food process.
 Food business operators are required to perform microbiological testing when they are validating or verifying the correct functioning of their procedures based on hazard analysis and critical control point (HACCP) principles and good hygiene practice.
 The frequency of sampling may be adapted to the nature and size of the food business, provided that the safety and integrity of foodstuffs will not be endangered.
-The Regulation allows for the exemption of small slaughterhouses and meat establishments from the sampling frequencies set out in Annex I of the Regulation when such an exemption is justified on the basis of risk analysis and is consequently authorised by the competent authority.
+The Regulation allows for the exemption of small slaughterhouses and meat establishments from the sampling frequencies set out in Annex I of the Regulation, when such an exemption is justified on the basis of risk analysis and consequently authorised by the competent authority.